 In the mid-1800s people did not have today’s fuller understanding of pathology.
 Some scientists believed that moving water—such as river water—purifies itself within a few miles.
-Thus, moving water polluted by raw sewage, the thinking was, is purified naturally as the water moved downstream.
+Thus, moving water polluted by raw sewage, the thinking was, is purified naturally as the water moves downstream.

 On the other hand, people did have enough understanding of pathology to know that standing water is a health hazard.
-So, early in 1883 the Fort Worth city council voted to pave its two main streets—Main and Houston—from the courthouse to the 1876 train depot—a distance of one mile—and to install a “thorough system of sewerage” on those two streets.
+So, early in 1883 the Fort Worth city council voted to pave its two main streets—Main and Houston—from the courthouse to the Texas & Pacific tracks—a distance of one mile—and to install a “thorough system of sewerage” on those two streets.
 That system was just gutters or other conduits to channel standing water from the streets down to the river.
 It was not—as we think of it today—a network of pipes and pumps channeling human waste to a treatment plant.
 (The city council in 1883 debated the choice of wood blocks or stone to pave Main and Houston.
 Stone, being cheaper, was chosen.)
 Clip is from the February 5, 1883 Daily Democrat.

 Grocer C. W. Slattery in his ad in the April 6, 1883 Daily Democrat applauded the city’s progress.
 And well he should: His store was located on Main—one of the two streets to receive the improvements.

 But on January 30, 1883 the Daily Democrat wondered aloud if a sewage system actually secures health.
-The Democrat reprinted an article in the St. Louis Republican that reported that installation of a sewage system in Memphis had created more health problems than it had prevented.
+The Democrat reprinted an article from the St. Louis Republican that reported that installation of a sewage system in Memphis had created more health problems than it had prevented.

 But by August 25, 1883 the Democrat was won over to the health benefits of a sewage system, lamenting the slow implementation of Fort Worth’s system and attributing sickness to “lack of sewerage.”